-The definition of the term "electronic" in this act has the same meaning as it has in UETA § 2(5).
-The Comments made under that subsection are equally applicable to this subsection.
+The definition of the term "electronic" in this act has the same meaning as it has in UETA $\S 2(5)$ .

 (3) "Electronic document."
 An "electronic document" is a "document" that is in an "electronic" form.
 Both of these terms are previously defined.
 However, this definition adds an additional requirement not specifically stated in the individual definitions.
-In order to be an "electronic document" the document must be received by the recorder in an "electronic" form.
+In order to be an

+"electronic document" the document must be received by the recorder in an "electronic" form.
 The character of a document as "electronic" or "paper" will be determined at the moment it is received by the recorder.

-A document may have an existence in an "electronic" form prior or subsequent to being received by the recorder, while not being an "electronic document" under this act.
+Even though a document may have an existence in an "electronic" form prior or subsequent to being received by the recorder it might not be an "electronic document" under this act.
 For example, the document may have been created by an electronic process or have existed in an electronic form before being converted to, and received by the recorder in, a paper form.
 Thus, a document prepared on a computer by means of a word processing program may have been created electronically and may still exist electronically.
-If, however, the document is printed out and submitted to the recorder on paper the submitted document is not an electronic document.
-Similarly, after arriving in the recorder's office in a paper form the document may be converted to an electronic form prior to, or as part of, the recording process.
-The paper document does not become an electronic document because of the conversion.
+If, however, the document is printed and submitted to the recorder on paper, the submitted document is not an electronic document.
+Similarly, after arriving in the recorder's office in a paper form, the document may be converted to an electronic document because of the post-receipt conversion.
+(For a definition of the term "paper document," see § 4(a).)

 By comparison, a document received by the recorder in an electronic form, but subsequently converted to a paper form, will be considered to be an electronic document.
-For example, a document received electronically and printed in a paper form, as with the process commonly known as a facsimile or a FAX, is an electronic document.
+For example, if a document is received electronically and then printed in a paper form in the recorder's office prior to storage, it is, nonetheless, an electronic document.
+Thus, a document received by the process commonly known as a facsimile or a FAX, is an electronic document.
 Issues common to electronic documents, such as security and integrity, also relate to a facsimile or FAX document.

-Similarly a document may have been executed in a paper form with "wet signatures" and subsequently imaged and converted into an electronic format.
-If that document is received by the recorder in a electronic format, it will be considered to be an electronic document.
+In many cases a document may have originally been executed in a paper form with "wet signatures" and subsequently imaged and converted into an electronic format.
+This act provides that, if such a converted document is received by the recorder in an electronic format, it will be considered to be an electronic document and may be recorded.
+(See § 3(a).)

 This act does not state or limit the type of electronic documents that may be accepted by the recorder.
-Nor does it state the type of electronic signatures that permissible.
-Those matters are subject to the standards adopted by the state electronic recording commission pursuant to § 6 of this act.
+Nor does it state the type of electronic signatures that are permissible.
+Those matters are subject to the standards adopted by the state Electronic Recording Commission or state agency pursuant to § 5.